We're delighted that Spain & the Canaries are welcoming UK visitors for their well-earned holidays.

 Entry to Mainland Spain, including the Canary Islands

-From 2nd July, the Spanish government will require all arrivals to Spain (including the Canary Islands) to provide one of the following:
+The Spanish government will require all arrivals to Spain (including the Canary Islands) to provide one of the following:

 - Proof of full vaccination: If you’re fully vaccinated at least 14 days before your arrival, you’ll need to provide proof to enter Spain and the Canary Islands.
 An NHS COVID Pass shows your COVID-19 vaccination details and will be accepted.